 The problem with this argument, which he makes in the New York Times, is that few investments carry such low risk.
 There is only one Warren Buffett in the world.
 Most investments require great effort over a long time and/or carry high risk.
-In other words, most investors face a situation where they have much to lose and, if they succeed, must then pay a percentage to the government in a variety of taxes.
+In other words, most investors face a situation where they have much to lose and, if they succeed, must pay a large percentage to the government in a variety of taxes.

 Warren’s basic argument is that the wealthy should pay more tax.
 In 1980, the top 10% of income earners in the United States paid 49.28% of the total income tax burden.
 In 2009, they paid 70.47% (see table 6, see graph).
 I presume Warren would prefer they paid 75% or 80%.
 If so, at what point is 80% not enough?

 The problem is that a government balance sheet has two sides: income (taxes) and expenditures (spending).
 Think of it as money flowing into a bathtub (taxes) and money draining out of the bathtub (spending).
 As the drain gets bigger and more money flows out, governments ask for more money to flow in.
 When someone suggests that the drain should be made smaller, he is branded as unpatriotic or a rich bastard who doesn’t care about widows and orphans.

 By 1900, the United States had eclipsed the British Empire in terms of wealth.
 By 1913, the United States had become the world’s most advanced economy.
 In 1913, US government spending as a percentage of GDP was 8%.
 Today, it’s 40%.
 That’s huge.
 Nearly half of the US economy now flows through the government bathtub (see chart).